petesharum/intro-to-react/exercises/01-render-a-react-app/INSTRUCTIONS.md

-# Exercise 1: Render a React app
+# Exercise 1: Render a React App

 At its core, React is a rendering library.
 The following exercise demonstrates that absolute minimum amount of work required to render a React app.